SakilaWAW/daily-algorithm/readme.md

 Given a string containing just the characters '(', ')', '{', '}', '[' and ']',determine if the input string is valid.The
 brackets must close in the correct order, "()" and "()[]{}" are all valid but "(]" and "([)]" are not.

+##day19

+The question is:
+Given a string s consists of upper/lower-case alphabets and empty space characters ' ', return the length of last word in the string.
+If the last word does not exist, return 0.

+Note: A word is defined as a character sequence consists of non-space characters only.
+For example:
+Given s = "Hello World"
+return 5.

+##day20

+The question is:
+Implement atoi to convert a string to an integer.

+Hint: Carefully consider all possible input cases.
+If you want a challenge,
+please do not see below and ask yourself what are the possible input cases.
+Notes: It is intended for this problem to be specified vaguely
+(ie, no given input specs).
+You are responsible to gather all the input
+requirements up front.

+Requirements for atoi:
+The function first discards as many whitespace characters as necessary until the
+first non-whitespace character is found.
+Then, starting from this character, takes
+an optional initial plus or minus sign followed by as many numerical digits as possible,
+and interprets them as a numerical value.The string can contain additional characters
+after those that form the integral number, which are ignored and have no effect on the
+behavior of this function.If the first sequence of non-whitespace characters in str is
+not a valid integral number, or if no such sequence exists because either str is empty
+or it contains only whitespace characters, no conversion is performed.

+If no valid conversion could be performed, a zero value is returned.
+If the correct value
+is out of the range of representable values, INT_MAX (2147483647) or INT_MIN (-2147483648)
+is returned.

+##day21

+The count-and-say sequence is the sequence of integers beginning as follows:
+1, 11, 21, 1211, 111221, ...

+1 is read off as "one 1" or 11.
+11 is read off as "two 1s" or 21.
+21 is read off as "one 2, then one 1" or 1211.
+Given an integer n, generate the nth sequence.
+Note: The sequence of integers will be represented as a string.

+Input:index of target String
+Output:target String